raina989/data-analytics-portfolio/README.md

 **Predicting and reducing customer attrition**

 - **Tools:** Python, Pandas, Matplotlib, AI Dashboards
-- **Impact:** Identified contract type and tenure as strongest churn predictors
+- **Impact:** Identified contract type and tenure as the strongest churn predictors
 - **Key Finding:** Month-to-month customers are 8x more likely to churn than 2-year contract customers

 ![Churn Analysis](project-2-customer-churn/screenshots/churn_by_contract.png)